 Grady wears black boots with red laces.
 Red laces mean something.
 Billy’s boots are red with black laces.
 If he grows up good in the movement and succeeds, he’ll get his blood laces and black boots.

 Billy sneaks downstairs after the salute.
-The salute is when they stand and put an arm out to the Nazi flag on the wall and Brother John sings the anthem he plays on a disc, a song about a pure white America.
+The salute is when they stand and put an arm out to the Nazi flag on the wall and Brother John sings the anthem he plays on a cassette, a song about a pure white America.
 Brother John can’t sing and doesn’t always know the words but everyone has to put on a German helmet from the bin.
 No one smiles.
-You have to make her eyebrows bunch up and your eyes shaded.
-You have to sing very loudly.
+You have to make your eyebrows bunch up and your eyes shaded.
+You have to sing very loudly and be serious and strong, like a soldier.
 When it’s over you have to say, very loudly, White Power!

 One time they’d burned an American flag in the woods when the Klan came for speeches and a cross burning.
-They had a punk Nazi band, definitely the kind of thing his stepfather hated, the sounds clashing like a car accident, screeching guitars, the band leader’s deep growls that didn’t sound like words.
-A force took a hold of Billy’s body and he thrashed about with the brothers in the heat and inky darkness, their bodies slamming into each other, girls watching from the fringes, silent and slouching, smoking.
+They had a punk Nazi band play, definitely the kind of thing his stepfather hated, the sounds clashing like a car accident, screeching guitars, the band leader’s deep growls sounding like an animal.
+A force would take hold of Billy’s body and he would thrash about with the brothers in the heat and inky darkness, their bodies slamming into each other, girls watching from the fringes, silent and slouching.

-He deserved to go to jail, it was true, that time living with his Mama and new Daddy.
-He held up a store with some friends and fired shots though no one got hurt.
+He deserved to go to jail a few months ago, it was true.
+It had been while he was living with his Mama and Stepdaddy.
+He had held up a store with some friends and fired shots though no one got hurt.
 When he got out, only Brother John was there to make bail, along with Grady and a couple of guys his age, punk ass kids like him who were no longer wanted by their parents.
 His stepfather handed him over.
 He didn’t see his Mama again.
 He didn’t see his Granny.
-He didn’t hear the songs his Granny sang to him in a wavery voice at night about going to sleep, not worrying his head.
+He didn’t hear the songs his Granny sang to him in her wavery voice, songs she sang to him at night about going to sleep, not worrying his head.

-There is a mission that night of the cake, a ride along, and he is forced to go and he didn’t know about it.
+There is a mission that night of Hitler’s birthday, a ride along, an initiation of the new guys.
+He didn’t know about it beforehand.
 He is wrenched up from his bed by Brother John, his arm clamped by the same grip that held him sometimes against his will when secret things were happening, secret things even the other boys didn’t know about.

-There is a group of them together in the pickup truck, the crickets and night frogs screeching, an owl its loud “hoo” insistent.
-They bump along in back, Grady and another older guy, and another kid his age.
-John is driving.
+There is a group of the brotherhood in the pickup truck, the crickets and night frogs screeching all around, witnesses, and an owl its loud “hoo” insistent.
+They bump along in bed of the truck, Grady and another older guy, and another kid his age.
+Brother John is driving.
 The grand wizard has joined them, the wizard who always insisted from podiums in speeches they were about nonviolence.
 Billy asked him once after a ceremony about the noose patch on his robe.
 The wizard merely glared at him, his face severe under a pointed hat decorated with stars.

 When they get to a house in the woods, there are some other skinheads there already with sawn off shotguns.
 They busted in and hauled out a black man and laid him out behind the truck.
 The man’s wife runs outside, screaming.
 A skinhead with a the big fat gun they called The Judge cocks the piece against her skull.
 The skinhead bending over the black man has a chain over his shoulder.